 Now you’re probably wondering why you need to know these things in the first place.
 Well, for a guitar lover, it’s important to understand the workings of the vacuum tube amplifier because that’s the device which gives your musical instrument the perfect synergy of volume and quality of sound.
 So if you find your guitar sound somewhat jarring to the ears, it’s probably because of the vacuum tube amplifier, which is calling for a replacement.

-Let’s try to make things easier for you to understand by explaining the basics of vacuum tube amplifiers.
+Let’s try to make things easier for you to understand with a quick tube amp tutorial.

 What is a vacuum tube?